Black and White holes in four-dimensional Chern-Simons gravity: Field equations for a spherically symmetric me tric

+This results could be also found from the reference \cite{fara1} where were generalized the Hawking's results of reference \cite{hawk} and established that "the isolated black holes which are the end-state of collapse are solutions of scalar-tensor theories if and only if they are solutions of general relativity".

-is a $sgn(C)$-dependent solution.
-This means that the $F(r)$ function is subject to the discution of $C$, that is, its sign and size.
-As we will see in the next Section, if $C=0$ we obtain the usual solution that leads to a black hole whose even horizon is a cosmological one.
-For $C<0$\textbf{\ }we obtain a SdS black hole if we consider $C=-r_{s}$, where $r_{s}$ is the Schwarzschild radius.
+The line element (\ref{27}) is a $sgn(A)$-dependent solution.
+So that the $ \Phi (r)$ function is subject to the discution of $A$, that is, its sign.
+If $A=0$ we obtain the usual solution that leads to a black hole whose event horizon is a cosmological one.
+For $A>0$\textbf{\ }we obtain a SdS black hole if we $A=r_{s}$, $B=\Lambda /3,$ where $r_{s}$ is the Schwarzschild radius and $\Lambda $ the cosmological constant.
+This fact is compatible with the result $R=4\Lambda $ as we can see from (\ref{24}) and (\ref{26'}).
+This result matches equation $\left( 28\right) $ from reference \cite{cruz} in four dimensions with $\Lambda =3B=3/l^{2}.$

-The case $C>0$, discussed in Section IV, \ leads to a white hole solution which is obtained applying to the solution with $C<0$, the discrete coordinate transformation $PT$ accompanied by the transformation $ C\longrightarrow -\tilde{C}$, which can be interpreted as the mass reversal.
+The case $A<0$, discussed in Section $IV$, \ leads to a white hole solution which is obtained applying to the solution with $A>0$, the discrete coordinate transformation $PT$ accompanied by the transformation $ A\longrightarrow -\tilde{A}$, which can be interpreted as the mass reversal.

-\section{$\mathbf{C<0}$ case. \textbf{SdS black hole solution}}
+\section{$\mathbf{A>0}$ case: \textbf{SdS black hole solution}}

-From (\ref{18}), we write
+From (\ref{27}), we write

-where $F(r)$ is given by (\ref{17}).
-If $C=0$, then the function $F(r)$ takes the form
+where $\Phi (r)$ is given by (\ref{25}).
+If $A=0$, then the function $\Phi (r)$ takes the form

 and we have a divergence at $r_{0}=\sqrt{3/\Lambda }$, case that can be seen as the limit at large $r$ ($dS$ space limit) of the SdS black hole.